fishinnabarrel/dmb-homebrew/README.md

 # dmb-homebrew

-### This repository is no longer active! ###

-A collection of homebrew databases for [Diamond Mind Baseball](https://diamond-mind.com) converted to be compatible with the **version 11** game.
+A collection of homebrew databases for [Diamond Mind Baseball](https://diamond-mind.com) converted to be compatible with the **version 12** game.

 These files are stored here for the sole purpose of providing a reliable backup for the [Homebrew Season Repository](https://www.tapatalk.com/groups/fansofdmb/homebrewed-season-repository-t5397.html) located on the [Fans of Diamond Mind Baseball](https://www.tapatalk.com/groups/fansofdmb/) community forums.
-Most of the these files are no longer available from the original source or are not in a format that is compatible with version 11 of the Diamond Mind Baseball game software.
+Most of the these files are no longer available from the original source or the original source does offer files in a format that is compatible with the latest version of the Diamond Mind Baseball game software.

 ### Installation Instructions: